Reviewing Sharp (SHCAY) and Sony (SNE)

 Profitability

-This table compares Sony and Sharp’s net margins, return on equity and return on assets.
+This table compares Sharp and Sony’s net margins, return on equity and return on assets.

 |